ZJUT-ERCISS/nonlocal_mindspore/README.md

 <img src=./src/pic/baseline_ResNet50_C2D.png>

 Table 1 baseline_ResNet50_C2D</div>
-Table 1shows our C2D baseline under a ResNet-50 backbone.In this repositories, we use the Inflated 3D ConvNet(I3D) under a ResNet-50 backbone.
+Table 1 shows our C2D baseline under a ResNet-50 backbone.In this repositories, we use the Inflated 3D ConvNet(I3D) under a ResNet-50 backbone.
 One can turn the C2D model in Table 1into a 3D convolutional counterpart by “inflating” the kernels.
 For example, a 2D k×k kernel can be inflated as a 3D t×k×k kernel that spans t frames.
 And we add 5 blocks (3 to res4 and 2 to res3, to every other residual block).
 For more information, please read the [paper](./src/example/1711.07971v1.pdf).
 ## [Dataset](#contents)

 Dataset used: [Kinetics400](https://www.deepmind.com/open-source/kinetics)